mostrovski/employee-polls/README.md

 I came up with three *features*: auth, employees, and polls.
 Each feature got its slice of the store, and associated components.

+The [original version](https://github.com/mostrovski/employee-polls/tree/fakeAPI) of this project was built around the fake API.
+To make this demo a bit more realistic, I implemented a simple [Express](https://expressjs.com/)-[MySQL](https://www.mysql.com/)-[Sequelize](https://sequelize.org/) backend.

+#### Structure

+To simplify the local installation, I decided to containerize the application with [Docker](https://www.docker.com/).
+The original React code moved under the `app`, and two more directories appeared in the root of the project:

+- `api` contains the backend logic;
+- `data` persists the MySQL data locally, making the database state transferable between the container starts.

+The `mysql`, `api`, and `app` containers configured in the [docker-compose](./docker-compose.yaml) use mentioned directories as volumes.

 ### How to run it